arthurattwell/trello-to-web/README.md

 # Trello board to web page

-This is a simple Jekyll site for generating readable web-page versions of the Trello boards' content.
+This is a simple Jekyll site for generating readable web-page versions of Trello board content.
+For instance, if you want all the content from a given board on a single page for sharing or printing to PDF.

+Currently, it only displays card names, the lists each cards is on, and the card description.
+It includes a filter for showing only the cards that contain a certain phrase or list name.

+## Warning

-Your Trello board may contain sensitive information.
-For that reason, we recommend never publishing this repo's site output anywhere, especially GitHub Pages.
-To keep your data confidential, never fork this repo, and never make copies of it.
+Your Trello boards may contain sensitive information.
+For that reason, we recommend never publishing this repo's site output anywhere, including on GitHub Pages.

 The `_data` folder contains the actual data you export from Trello, so it is not tracked in version control.
-Never commit anything in the `_data` or `_site` folders to version control.
+To avoid accidentally sharing sensitive data from your Trello boards, never commit anything in the `_data` or `_site` folders to version control.
 They are already ignored by Git (in `.gitignore`).

 ## Usage